gmendozah/-Data-Scientist/README.md

 # Data Scientist Nanodegree

-In this course I learned data structures and algorithms by solving 100+ practice problems :rocket: :rocket: :rocket:.
-The course starts from learning python programming to learning data structures to learning basic algorithms and finally learning advanced algorithms like A*.
+This project helps me build expertise in data manipulation, visualization, predictive analytics, machine learning and data science.

 ## Table of Contents

 ## Installation

-### Anaconda :fire:
+### :fire: Anaconda

 The Anaconda distribution is free to install and can be downloaded using: